 For those looking for food from their own country, the news is good.
-This is because as more people from different countries settle in Prague, there are more and more specialist food shops springing up throughout the city.
+As more people from different countries settle in Prague, more and more specialist food shops spring up throughout the city.
 You’ll find many Polish, Russian, Korean, Japanese and Italian stores in the city, and Brits looking for a taste of home usually head to one of the four Robertson International Delicatessens, which sell breakfast foods and other British staples.
-For something different tourists can visit the area of Prague most akin to a Little Hanoi, which sells loads of Vietnamese produce, or perhaps to Japa, which has all the ingredients you’ll need for Japanese food such as sushi.
+For something different, tourists can visit the area of Prague, almost akin to a Little Hanoi, which sells loads of Vietnamese produce, or perhaps to Japa, which has all the ingredients you’ll need for Japanese food such as sushi.
 For halal food and falafel, pay a visit to Amis.

 When you go shopping, you will need to make a 5-10 CZK deposit for the shopping trolley, although hand baskets are deposit-free.
 All supermarkets have facilities for bottle returns, and you’ll receive 3-5 CZK for each bottle.
-It is sometimes the case that you will have to pack your own shopping into bags and cashiers will appreciate it if you pay them with the correct change.
+Sometimes, you will have to pack your own shopping into bags, and cashiers will appreciate it if you pay them with the correct change.

-Health food stores sell everything from organic food through to environmentally-friendly soap, and most large supermarkets now also sell a wide selection of organic products as well.
+Health food stores sell everything from organic food to environmentally-friendly soap, and most supermarkets now also sell a wide selection of organic products.
 Organic products will have the word “bio” written on them, usually along with a green label.

 If you are looking for organic meat, you’ll find organic beef in most supermarkets, as well as occasionally organic pork and lamb.
-Organic chicken is not farmed in the Czech Republic though, as the productions costs are too high – this means that it is very hard to find in Prague.
+Organic chicken is not farmed in the Czech Republic, though, as production costs are too high, it is tough to find in Prague.
 You’ll also find organic vegetables and fruits in most supermarkets and health food shops as well.

 There are three main health food chains in Prague to visit if you are looking for organic food (and you can’t find what you want in the supermarket.
 These are:

 - Albin.
-They offer a wide range of health foods, including sugar-free cakes.
+They offer a wide range of healthy foods, including sugar-free cakes.

 - Bio Market Vítek.
 They have a good general selection of organic produce, including organic wine and freshly ground coffee.

 - Country Life.
-They were the first health food chain in the Czech Republic and their products are found in various other stores, as well as their own stores too.
+They were the first health food chain in the Czech Republic, and their products are found in various other stores and their own stores.